-What to Know About Mouth Breathing In Babies
+What to Know About Mouth Breathing In Babies and Children

 The usual way for your newborn baby to breathe is through their nose.
 This is unless their nasal passage has some blockage, which can lead to mouth breathing.

-Mouth breathing can result in long-term health consequences if left untreated.
+Mouth breathing can result in long-term health consequences, if left untreated.
 In many cases, it’s a symptom that indicates airway restriction.
 Your baby will resort to mouth breathing as an adaptation to help them get enough oxygen.

-You’re more likely to notice mouth breathing in your child while they sleep.
+You’re more likely to notice mouth breathing in your baby or child while they sleep.
 In other cases, it could be a regular habit even when they’re awake.
 Regardless of when it happens, mouth breathing is a risk for young and developing brains.

 • Allergies.
 Undiagnosed allergies can create breathing difficulties for your child, causing them to breathe through the mouth.